Consider this: Running

 There are so many misconceptions regarding Running in BX and OSE that it’s difficult to determine where to begin explaining a correct RAW understanding.
 I have flip-flopped a dozen times on this issue myself, and this is my current, and hopefully final understanding.

-1. Encounter movement rates govern all participants during the encounter, including combat.
+Encounter movement rates govern all participants for the duration of the encounter, including combat.
 This is what it means to have an encounter movement rate in the first place.
 The notion that one can move 3x faster than their encounter rate during an encounter requires willful illiteracy.

-2. The rules explain running as a foundation for movement during evasion and pursuit, which is understood as a group/side act.
+BX explains running as a foundation for movement for evasion and pursuit, which is understood as a group/side act.
 There is no other running scenario in the game’s rules.
-(To be thorough, while exploring through familiar areas, the RAW says PCs may move up to 3x their base rate… not 3x their encounter rate.
-That is not running.
-120′ x 3 is 360′ per turn.)
+Even before/after an encounter, PCs can move up to 3x their *exploration* rates, which is not 3x their encounter rate.
+Outdoors, moving at 3x their encounter rate in yards would be running faster than Usain Bolt, so no, you can not run in wilderness either.

-To the letter, this is a means of avoiding an encounter.
+To the letter of the rules, running is a means of avoiding an encounter.

 There’s an apparent contradiction, though.
 If an encounter begins the moment the PCs come across monsters or NPCs, and everyone is instantly governed by their encounter movement rates… how can they run to evade?